imoghul/EcoPRT-IBM-Cloud-Fleet/README.md

 `raw_imu_publisher_name` will contain the name of the raw imu data publisher\
 `raw_gps_publisher_name` will contain the name of the raw gps data publisher\
 `raw_image_publisher_name` will contain the name of the raw image data publisher\
-`waitForGPS` will contain a boolean indicating whether the system should wait for gps data to start coming before computing road quality and putting data to cloud
+`waitForGPS` will contain a boolean indicating whether the system should wait for gps data to start coming before computing road quality and putting data to cloud\
+`modelAbsPath` will contain the absolute path to the IMU machine learning model\
+`modelInputLen` will contain the number of datapoints that are fed into the IMU machine learning model\
+`modelRate` will contain the rate at which the IMU machine learning model is used in Hz\
+`image_prediction_publisher_name` will contain the name of the predictions from the vision processing\
+`surfaceTypeModel` will contain the absolute path to the surface type model\
+`asphaltQualityModel` will contain the absolute path to the asphalt quality model\ `pavedQualityModel` will contain the absolute path to the paved quality model\
+`unpavedQualityModel` will contain the absolute path to the unpaved quality model

 ## Integration
 To integrate this project into existing code, complete the following: